tc39/proposal-module-expressions/docs/module-caching.md

    // file.js
    export const check = {};
    ```
-2. Importing a module with the same string specifier from two different modules defined in the same file and evaluated the same Realm results in a single evaluation:
+2. Importing a module with the same string specifier from the top-level or from any module blocks defined in the same source text module and evaluated the same Realm results in a single evaluation:
    ```js
    // main.js
    import { check as c1 } from "./file.js";
    const mod = module { export { check } from "./file.js"; };
    const { check: c2 } = await import(mod);
    assert(c1 === c2);

    // file.js
    export const check = {};
    ```